 The top 10 best hotel rooms with private pools worldwide include Viceroy Bali, Amanpuri, Amanyara, Amanzoe, Belmond Hotel Cipriani, Grand-Hôtel du Cap-Ferrat, JW Marriott Venice, Soneva Fushi, and Soneva Jani.

 Is there anything more decadent than watching the sunset over cocktails next to your own private plunge pool?
 Whether you are heading to North America, South America, Asia, Africa, Europe, or even Australia, use our luxury travel concierge to book.

 Here is our pick of 10 of the world’s best hotel rooms with private pools:

 1. Viceroy Bali

 The multi-award-winning 5-star Viceroy Bali, is one of the best hotels in Ubud Bali.
-This luxury hotel is just 5 minutes’ drive from the thriving culture and arts center of Ubud, yet the location feels like another world.
+This luxury hotel is just 5 minutes drive from Ubud’s thriving culture and arts center, yet the location feels like another world.
 This is the perfect place to relax and renew in utter tranquillity.